Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on event generators

 \subsection{EPOS4}

-The theoretical basis of \epos{}4\footnote{Available at \url{https://klaus.pages.in2p3.fr/epos4/}}~\cite{Werner:2023zvo,Werner:2023fne,Werner:2023mod,Werner:2023jps} is the so-called parton-based Gribov-Regge field theory (GRFT) \cite{Werner:2005jf} with energy conservation at the amplitude level and a bare amplitude based on the parton model.
-The main new development in \epos{}4 is the ability to accommodate simultaneously rigorous parallel scattering, energy-momentum sharing, perturbative QCD, and the validity of the Abramovsky-Gribov-Kancheli (AGK) theorem \cite{Abramovsky:1973fm}.
+The theoretical basis of \epos{}4\footnote{Available at \url{https://klaus.pages.in2p3.fr/epos4/}}~\cite{Werner:2023zvo,Werner:2023fne,Werner:2023mod,Werner:2023jps} is the so-called parton-based Gribov-Regge field theory (GRFT) \cite{Werner:2005jf} with energy conservation at amplitude level and a bare amplitude based on the parton model.
+The main new development in \epos{}4 is a way to accommodate simultaneously: rigorous parallel scattering, energy-momentum sharing, perturbative QCD, and validity of the Abramovsky-Gribov-Kancheli (AGK) theorem \cite{Abramovsky:1973fm}.
+This ensures binary scaling (in \AAColl scattering) and factorisation (in \ppColl) for hard processes, by introducing saturation (in a particular way), compatible with recent \enquote{low-$x$-physics} considerations.
+Energy-momentum sharing is mandatory for a consistent picture and offers a connection between factorisation and saturation.

-The AGK theorem is central for describing multiparticle production in providing a framework for the calculation of the relative contributions of various parallel parton interaction processes.
-The theorem shows that interference terms between different diagrams cancel under certain conditions, leading to specific proportionalities between elastic scattering, single diffractive dissociation, and multiparticle production.
-This simplifies the computation of inelastic cross-sections and connects unitarity constraints with experimentally measurable quantities.

-The combination of energy-momentum sharing in parallel scattering, perturbative QCD, and ensuring the validity of the AGK theorem in \epos{}4 leads to binary scaling in \AAColl scattering and factorization in \ppColl for hard processes, by introducing saturation in a way that is compatible with recent \enquote{low-$x$-physics} considerations.
-Energy-momentum sharing is mandatory for a consistent picture and offers a connection between factorization and saturation.

-The validity of AGK allows one to perform the same analyses as those based on the QCD factorization theorem to study inclusive cross sections and much more.
-As mentioned in the introduction, many important observables go beyond inclusive cross sections and require access to complete events.
-The unique feature of \epos{}4 is that it starts from a parallel multiple scattering scenario while ensuring that it breaks down to a description using PDFs for inclusive cross sections.
-Other models begin with inclusive cross sections and then introduce multiple scattering via the eikonal formula.
-This strategy is also relevant for nuclear collisions, where one starts with unordered parallel scatterings (a unique feature).
-Performing nuclear scattering in \epos{}4 is a natural extension of the \ppColl approach.
+The validity of AGK means that one can do the same as models based on the QCD factorisation theorem to study inclusive cross sections, and much more.
+As mentioned in the introduction, many important observables go beyond inclusive cross sections, where one needs access to complete events.
+The unique feature of \epos{}4 is to start from a parallel multiple scattering scenario, while ensuring that it breaks down to the description using PDFs for inclusive cross sections.
+Other models start with inclusive cross sections and then introduce multiple scattering via the eikonal formula.
+This is relevant also for nuclear collisions, where the same strategy is used of starting with parallel scatterings without ordering (a unique feature).
+Doing nuclear scattering in \epos{}4 is a natural extension of the \ppColl approach.